WoWAnalyzer/DiscordBot/README.md

 https://discordapp.com/oauth2/authorize?&client_id=368144406181838861&scope=bot&permissions=3072

 For more information about the WoWAnalyzer project, please see the main repo: https://github.com/WoWAnalyzer/WoWAnalyzer or join us on Discord: https://discord.gg/AxphPxU

+# I don't want no preview!

+Ok here's what you do.
+You go to your channel permissions, add whatever bot rank you have and set *Embed links* to disallowed.
+That's it.
+Here are some screenshots of me doing this: